TasvirChi/platform-install-packages/doc/rpm-chef-cluster-deployment.md

 ### Notes

-1. The db_config runs from sphinx because it requires Kaltura's code which there is no reason to deploy on the DB machine.
+1. The db_config runs from sphinx because it requires Borhan's code which there is no reason to deploy on the DB machine.
 2. The above run lists are a recommedation, you can of course run more than one role per node.
 3. The order of the run_list is crucial.
 NFS needs to happen first.
-Note that your recipe should include creation of /opt/kaltura/web BEFORE the NFS recipe runs.
+Note that your recipe should include creation of /opt/borhan/web BEFORE the NFS recipe runs.

 ## Running the Chef client